 Navigate to the modifier tab in the Properties Panel.

 Choose “Add Modifier” and we find “Decimate” in the column labeled “Generate.”
+It’s located just below the build modifier.

 When the Decimate modifier is added, it will appear in the Modifiers Stack.